• Home

 Hassett, Bessent

-President Donald Trump speaking as U.S. Treasury Secretary Scott Bessent (R) and Director of the National Economic Council Kevin Hassett look on during a press availability in the Oval Office of the White House on September 05, 2025 in Washington, DC.Kevin Dietsch/Getty Images
+President Donald Trump with Treasury Secretary Scott Bessent (right) and director of the National Economic Council Kevin Hassett in the Oval Office of the White House, Sept.
+5, 2025, in Washington, D.C.Kevin Dietsch—Getty Images

 Recommended Video

-Just a day earlier, at the DealBook Summit in New York, Hassett’s fellow cabinet member and Treasury Secretary Scott Bessent had described tariff revenues as more like a “shrinking ice cube” than a lasting fiscal fix.
-This aligned with the recent estimate from the Congressional Budget Office (CBO) that savings on the national debt had shrunk by $1 trillion between August and November, as trade deals resulted in a lower and lower effective tariff rate.
+Just a day earlier, at the DealBook Summit in New York, Hassett’s fellow cabinet member Treasury Secretary Scott Bessent had described tariff revenues as more like a “shrinking ice cube” than a lasting fiscal fix.
+This aligned with the recent estimate from the Congressional Budget Office that savings on the national debt had shrunk by $1 trillion between August and November, as trade deals resulted in a lower and lower effective tariff rate.
 Pantheon Macroeconomics found recently tariffs have brought in $100 billion less than the White House first expected, with a plummet in imports from China the main reason.

-Bessent defended the tariff regime in his interview with The New York Times‘ Andrew Ross Sorkin, saying tariffs are currently bringing in substantial revenue, and they are “good for labor.”
+Bessent defended the tariff regime in his interview with the New York Times’ Andrew Ross Sorkin, saying tariffs are currently bringing in substantial revenue, and they are “good for labor.”
 He stressed the ultimate goal is to rebalance trade and rebuild domestic manufacturing, not to fund government permanently.

 Supreme Court watching

-The remarks from Bessent and Hassett comes as the Supreme Court weighs whether Trump overstepped by using the 1977 International Emergency Economic Powers Act to impose tariffs far beyond past presidents’ use of the law.
+The remarks from Bessent and Hassett come as the Supreme Court weighs whether Trump overstepped by using the 1977 International Emergency Economic Powers Act to impose tariffs far beyond past presidents’ use of the law.
 Bessent said on Wednesday if the Supreme Court succeeds in throwing out many of the tariffs, it would be “a loss for the administration” and “a loss for the American people.”

-Regarding the Supreme Court, Hassett said the use of an economic emergency law was justified by the the social damage from decades of large trade deficits and diminished wellbeing for American labor, as evidenced by “deaths of despair,” often fentanyl-related.
+Regarding the Supreme Court, Hassett said the use of an economic emergency law was justified by the social damage from decades of large trade deficits and diminished well-being for American labor, as evidenced by “deaths of despair,” often fentanyl-related.
 Hassett said the administration is confident the Supreme Court will uphold Trump’s use of emergency powers to levy import charges.
 He also rejected the idea tariffs are inherently inflationary, calling them a one-time price shock rather than a persistent driver of rising prices, something that was echoed in Bessent’s interview with Ross Sorkin.

 About the Author